VihangaHerath99/E18134_EE599_AUDIO_ENGINEERING/README.md

 ------------------------------------------------------

 <!-- Activity 02 -->
-> ### Activity 2: Select five commercially used speakers and compare their frequency responses.
+> ### Activity 2: Select five commercially used speakers and compare their frequency responses

 #### **1. JBL GT5-12**